Find Affordable College Courses

 Read full report on General Biology at Emory University

-University of North Georgia landed the #6 spot in the 2023 rankings for the most popular bachelor’s degree general biology programs.
-Located in the distant town of Dahlonega, UNG is a public school with a fairly large student population.
+University of North Georgia came in at #6 in this year’s edition of the Most Popular General Biology Bachelor’s Degree Schools in Georgia ranking.
+Located in the town of Dahlonega, UNG is a public college with a large student population.

 Of the 148 students majoring in biology at UNG, 28% are male and 72% are female.